 Assessments associated with the course are outlined below:

-A 2.1 Honours degree or equivalent qualification acceptable to the University in English, or joint or combined Honours with English as a major subject.
+A 2.1 Honours degree or equivalent qualification acceptable to the University in English, World/Comparative Literature, or joint or combined Honours with one of these subjects as a major subject.

 In addition, applicants are required to submit a piece of written work which may be assessed to determine if an offer of admission can be made.